Meet the Teachers

 Anna Burke received her BA in English, Art History and Classical Languages from Temple University in 2006.
 After her undergraduate studies, Anna cared for children as nanny in Center City and explored various artistic pursuits.
 She decided to merge her two loves of art and children and returned to school in 2011 to earn her Master’s degree in Creative Arts Therapies from Drexel University.
 In her thesis, Anna explored the connection between resiliency and creativity in children who experienced severe environmental challenges, such as homelessness.
 After completing her degree, Anna focused working with children both in community mental health and in private practice.

-In the spring of 2017, Anna began working in the ECP at Germantown Friends School and immediately fell in love with teaching.
+In the spring of 2017, Anna began working in Early Childhood and immediately fell in love with teaching.
 The Quaker values used daily in the classroom to teach the important social emotional lessons of the this age aligned so well with her own values as a mental health professional that it was a seamless transition.
 Anna enjoys each day with the children, exploring their questions, facing challenges, and learning new things.

 John Fuller is a Preschool teacher at the Center City location.
 John is a South Jersey native and a graduate of Moorestown Friends School.
 Shortly after receiving his B.A. in Music from the College of Santa Fe (NM), John began his career in Early Childhood Education by volunteering at a small Montessori preschool and working at the Santa Fe Children’s Museum.
 This was followed by work at schools in California, Oregon, and Virginia, and training as a Montessori Primary teacher.
 John received his M.Ed. in Early Childhood Education from Loyola University in 2012 and for the past three years has been teaching at the Smithsonian Early Enrichment Center (SEEC) in Washington, D.C.
 In his spare time, John enjoys playing the guitar, listening to music, reading history, and going for drives in the country with his wife, Karen, and their three-year-old son, George.